Günther Jauch

-Günther Johannes Jauch ([ˈɡʏntɐ joˈhanəs ˈjaʊx]; born 13 July 1956) is a German television presenter, television producer, and journalist.
+Günther Johannes Jauch ([ˈɡʏntɐ joˈhanəs ˈjaʊx]; born 13 July 1956) is a German television presenter, television producer, and journalist, best known as the longtime host of Wer wird Millionär?, the German version of Who Wants to Be a Millionaire?

 Career

 Jauch is known for a unique style of informing and entertaining people that is generally considered witty and funny.
 He won several awards for his appearances in German television.
 Jauch also owns the production company "i&u TV", which stands for Information und Unterhaltung ("information and entertainment").
 He is known to make large donations to charity from money he receives from his appearances in advertisements and other promotional work.

 Jauch has used his personal wealth to purchase and restore several historic buildings in and around Potsdam, his current town of residence.